Tanel Leok: 2016–2025: Husqvarna

 The A1 Motorsports Husqvarna privateer lined-up during 2020 season the second race here in Kegums, making it his 500th Grand Prix race attendance of his professional racing career, an incredible achievement for the Estonian rider.

 Estonian professional motocross racer Tanel Leok announced on 3 November 2020 that, the Kegums round in Latvia next year will be the last of his 20-year career.

-After competiting 2024 Motocross des Nations Leok holds the world record for the MX of Nations with 22 participations.
+After competing in the 2024 Motocross des Nations Leok holds the world record for the MX of Nations with 22 participations.